jiaxiyang/cpp_project_guideline/README.md

 ## CI/CD

-1. integrate the parts above
+1. integrate the parts above using github actions
 1. 🔲 release artifacts to github

 ## reference